cyoung85/Slime_Games/README.md

 The goal in basketball is to put the ball in the opponent's hoop.
 However, it must go through the top of the hoop to get the point.

-The goal in volleyball is to get the ball to hot the ground on the opponent's side of the screen.
+The goal in volleyball is to get the ball to hit the ground on the opponent's side of the screen.
 There is a middle net (barrier) to stop the players from going to the other side.
 The ball has to go over the net.

 The goal in spleef is similar to volleyball; however, the sides will be split into sections so that if the ball lands in a section once, it changes color to red.
 The section changing to red is a life line for the player, but if it hits the section now that it is red, the opponent will get the point.